National Museum (Oman)

-The National Museum of the Sultanate of Oman is a museum located in Oman.
+The National Museum of the Sultanate of Oman is located in Old Muscat, Oman.
 It was developed as a result of a ten-year collaboration between the Ministry of Heritage and Culture, the Royal Estate Affairs of Oman, Jasper Jacob Associates (J.J.A.), and Arts Architecture International Ltd (A.A.I.), and opened to the public in 2016.

 Background

 The museum was established by a royal decree in 2013 and opened on July 30, 2016.
 It was designed to be the Sultanate's flagship cultural institution, showcasing the nation's heritage from the earliest human settlement in the Oman Peninsula some two million years ago through to the present day.